canonical/rust-best-practices/best-practices.md

 └── another_file_in_foo.rs
 ```

-Always prefer the first way as `mod.rs` are expected to have a specific structure, hence the reader knows what they’ll see when opening one of these.
+Always prefer the first way as `mod.rs` files are expected to have a specific structure, hence the reader knows what they’ll see when opening one of these, unlike some arbitrary `foo.rs`.
 Some editors group files and folders separately, so in the above example, the fact that `foo.rs` is related to the `foo/` directory will not be obvious when there are many other entries in between.

 ## Define `Error` and `Result` in a standard location

-A crate’s `Error` and `Result` types are likely the most important types it contains, and should therefore be declared in a standard place.
+A crate’s `Error` and `Result` types are likely the most important types it contains and should therefore be declared in a standard, outward-facing place.

-In library crates, the `Error` type should be defined in the crate-root, `lib.rs`.
+In library crates, the `Error` type should be defined in the crate-root, `lib.rs` immediately below the `mod` and `use` declarations.
-The custom `Result` type alias, `type Result<T> = std::result::Result<T, Error>` must be immediately below it.
+The custom `Result` type alias, `type Result<T> = std::result::Result<T, Error>` must be immediately below `Error`.

 In binary crates, the `Error` type should be defined `error.rs` and the `Result` alias in `result.rs`, both in the crate’s root directory.